THE CROWS OF PEARBLOSSOM – View on Amazon

 THE CROWS OF PEARBLOSSOM was written by Huxley in 1944 as a Christmas gift for his lucky, lucky niece, Olivia.
 And it seems to be an either you love it or hate it kind of book.
 Many may take issue with Mr. Crow’s reproachable attitude toward his wife (politeness is not his strong suit), but it’s a piece of writing history, written at a time when the `emotional, nagging wife’ stereotype was commonplace and for that reason I will more or less (no pun intended) swallow it.

-If you’re going to read this story to your kids you may want to have a discussion about what is not ok.
-It may be good to explain about respectful husband-wife interactions and how they’ve evolved since, and that can be another kind of education.
+If you’re going to read this story to your kids you may want to have a discussion about what is not ok and it may be good to explain about respectful husband-wife interactions and how they’ve evolved since, and that can be another kind of education.

-But because of it’s vintage and I’m sentimental, because of its plain good writing and illustrations, this is a 5 star book for me.
+But because it’s vintage, because it’s Huxley, because I’m sentimental and because of its plain good writing and illustrations, this is a 5 star book for me.